-The County assesses all real property within the County to support its own property tax levy and the tax levies for the three towns, all but one of the 56 school districts, and 225 county and town special districts.
-The County also provides assessment review services in support of its assessment roll.
+The County assesses all real property within the County to support its own property tax levy and the tax levies for the three towns, all but one of the 56 school districts, and 225 County and town special districts.
 The County is one of only two county assessing units in the State.

-Pursuant to the County Charter, it is the duty of the Board of Assessors to assess all property situated in the County.
+Pursuant to the County Charter, it is the duty of the Board of Assessors to assess all real property situated in the County.
 The Board of Assessors has four members who are appointed by the County Executive and an elected Chairman who is also the administrator of the County Department of Assessment.